 3. Guided imagery or storytelling

-It is a powerful tool to help preschoolers navigate transitions and understand their emotions.
-Teachers can tell calming stories or use visual imagery to help children imagine themselves moving through transitions, such as saying goodbye to a parent or preparing for a new activity.
+It is a powerful addition to transition activities for preschoolers, helping young children navigate changes while making sense of their emotions.
+Teachers can share calming stories or use visual imagery to guide children through transitions, such as saying goodbye to a parent or getting ready for a new activity.

-For example, a story about a character who successfully navigates a difficult change, like starting a new activity or sharing with a friend, can help children feel more confident in their own ability to manage similar situations.
-These stories create a safe space for children to process their emotions while learning strategies for managing change.
+For example, a story about a character who successfully handles a challenging change—like starting something new or sharing with a friend—can boost a child’s confidence in their own abilities.
+These storytelling moments create a safe space for children to process feelings while learning practical ways to manage change.

 7 Transition Activities for Preschoolers (To Help Your Child Adjust to Preschool)